icon-project/icon-service/docs/SCORE_audit.md

 To pass an ICON audit, we recommend you do the following.

 - DO NOT import any system packages.
 DO import only “iconservice” and the files of your own implementation placed in the same folder.
 - DO NOT make any long-running operation inside the SCORE.
 Average block generation time would be 2 seconds in ICON, your transaction should not interrupt the block generation.
+No zero transaction blocks for now.

 ## Audit Process